What Colours Go With Bronze?

 By way of an example, in a kitchen, a classic way to incorporate metals such as bronze is with tap fittings, sockets and switches, and lighting.
 Bronze downlights add a subtle touch of class without being overbearing.

 Bronze can be combined efficiently with a number of different colours.
 Generally speaking, it is a perfect match for white and ivory, this is known as a classic combination for weddings.
 Whilst neutrals pair the best with this eye catching metal, it's definitely not one to shy away from if you're looking to incorporate darker colours into your home.

 Bronze fixtures are definitely not a one size fits all when it comes to colour.
 Pair it with the wrong colour and it can become an eye-sore.
 Pair it with the right colour and it can completely transform the interiors of your home.

 As previously mentioned, white and ivory are a match made in heaven for bronze, and a traditional colour scheme that is commonly adopted for weddings.

 This can look beautiful in a kitchen space where cabinetry is white, with bronze accents dotted throughout the kitchen, through handles, lighting and sockets and switches.

-However, neutrals as a whole work incredibly well with bronze.
-Next to a pure white object, the underlying tones in bronze will jump out.
+However, neutrals as a whole work incredibly well with this versatile metal.
+Next to a pure white object, the underlying brown and gold tones in bronze will jump out.
 This is why it's important to use this metal sparingly.

 Black & Charcoal